 Defensible Space Permits are only required for properties above 6,400 feet in elevation.
-Construction of a new dwelling, the replacement of an existing dwelling, or building additions of 400 square feet or more cumulatively measured from May 21, 2002 must complete an initial inspection for a Defensible Space Permit prior to being issued a Building Permit.A list of Certified Jefferson County Defensible Space Foresters can be found here.
+Construction of any new structure, the replacement of an existing structure, or an addition to a structure (including decks) must complete and initial inspection for a Defensible Space Permit prior to being issued a Building Permit.
+All work and a final inspection must be complete prior to the County issuing a Certificate of Occupancy for the Building Permit.A list of Certified Jefferson County Defensible Space Foresters can be found here.

 Show All Answers

 If a new structure is being built in the mountains, the wildfire regulation will have to be met.
 Before a Certified Jefferson County Defensible Space Forester can do a site check, you will need a Wildfire defensible space permit, obtained at the Planning and Zoning department (see Defensible Space Contact form (PDF) and fees (PDF)).
 This can be applied for prior to or at the same time as the building permit.
 Bring a site plan with you at the time of application.
 There is a certain amount of risk in doing it prior to the building permit, primarily, that the structure may not end up where anticipated prior to the wildfire review.
-Wildfire regulation will also apply to any addition over 400 square feet of habitable space.
+Wildfire regulations will also apply to any additions or decks.